developer0hye/plotbbox/README.md

 # pybox
-A tool to draw pretty bounding boxes for object detection task
+A package to draw pretty bounding boxes for object detection task